beeware/briefcase/docs/en/reference/platforms/macOS/index.md

 This option is only used when creating a `.pkg` installer.

 The
-`code signing identity </how-to/code-signing/macOS>`{.interpreted-text role="doc"} - TODO: Manually fix this to use when signing the installer package.
+[code signing identity][code-signing-macos] to use when signing the installer package.
 This is a *different* signing identity to the one used to sign the app, but it must be from the same team as the app signing identity.